 For the past 70 years, Wascana Pool has been part of the summer park experience for Regina residents.
-Wascana Pool will close for renewal at the end of this season and work has begun to plan the design of a renewed facility.
+Work is underway to design and build a renewed facility that will meet the needs of Regina residents and enhance the park experience.

-The first phase of public consultation, which included market research and an online survey, is now complete.
+The first phase of public consultation included market research, online survey and stakeholder consultations.
+Residents told us that family recreation is their highest priority with opportunities for personal fitness being second.
 Approximately 500 residents participated in the market research and over 4,000 people responded to the online survey.

 - Community engagement on the design of a renewed Wascana Pool